dipto4/dipto4.github.io/index.md

 ## About me

-I am a computational astrophysicist purusing my Ph.D. at Carnegie Mellon University.
-I obtained my B.S. in Physics from Allegheny College in 2019.
+I am a computational astrophysicist purusing my Ph.D. in Physics at Carnegie Mellon University.
+I obtained my Bachelor of Science in Physics from Allegheny College in 2019.

 I have worked in a variety of projects at various scales - solar system dynamics, stellar dynamics in young massive clusters and combining hydrodynamics with gravitational dyanmics for clusters.
 I am also interested in pursuing topics in cosmology and intermediate mass black hole formation.

 I specialize in gravitational dynamics and Smoothed Particle Hydrodynamics.
 I am currently working on my own code that combines gravitational dynamics and SPH to treat interactions of stars in clusters.
-I have advanced knowledge of Fortran, C, Python and CUDA.
+I am proficient in Fortran (77,90), C, Python and CUDA.

 On the computer science side of things, I am interested in High Performance Computing, GPU computing, and machine learning.

+You can find my current CV here.

+* * *

 ## Experience